 How do I know when to see an eye doctor for my eye flashes?

 If you notice a dramatic increase in your eye flashes, or it is a new occurrence that you haven't experienced before, it is important to see one of our eye specialists in Napa Valley, CA, as soon as possible.
 Comprehensive exams at least once a year can also give your doctor a — so we understand when something has changed.

 Are eye floaters permanent?

 Eye floater treatment can help decrease the floaters, but they are permanent.
 You may see them more on a clear, bright day.
 But in general, they won't be extremely bothersome.
 Laser procedures can be completed to lessen the appearance if it is extremely bothersome.
 For more information, contact our eye specialists.

 Freedom from Flashes And Floaters

-Floaters can be an annoying condition that interferes with your sight.
+Eye flashes and floaters can be an annoying condition that interferes with your sight.
 Although they generally fade over time, it is important to have them evaluated because they are a leading sign of retinal tear or detachment.
 At Eye Specialists of Napa Valley, we can evaluate your eye(s) and determine if these floaters and flashes need to be addressed.
-For more information or to schedule a consultation with one of our board-certified doctors, contact our Napa, CA ophthalmology office today.
+For more information or to schedule a consultation with one of our board-certified doctors, contact our Napa, CA, ophthalmology office today.